Specialized Welding Techniques For Skilled Trades Students

 The welding technique uses a tubular wire electrode to produce the weld.
 FCAW is similar to GMAW, but a tubular wire electrode is used instead of a solid wire electrode.
 FCAW is commonly used in industries that require high productivity and speed, such as shipbuilding and construction.

 In FCAW, a tubular wire electrode with a flux core is fed through a welding gun and melted by the heat of the welding arc.
 The flux core of the wire electrode produces a shielding gas that conserves the weld from atmospheric contamination.
-The welding arc is created by striking an arc between the workpiece and the wire electrode.
+The welding arc is created by striking an angle between the workpiece and the wire electrode.
 The weld is formed as the wire electrode melts and fuses with the workpiece.

 Submerged Arc Welding (SAW)